ibm-watson-data-lab/cloudant-food-tracker/part-2/README.md

 This document is the second in the series, showing you how to sync the app data to Cloudant.
 You can also review the previous post in the series, [Part 1: The Datastore][part-1].

-If you have been following along, you will continue with your FoodTracker project.
-Or, you can download the prepared project from the [Part 1 Code download][part-1-download] and begin there.

 ## Outline

+**This will be removed before publishing**

 * Getting Started with FoodTracker
+* Getting Started with IBM Cloudant
   * Create a Free IBM Cloudant Account
-  * Sign up
-  * Quick Tour of the Dashboard
-  * Links to the REST API documentation, maybe recommend using cURL for development and debugging
+  * Create a database for meals
   * Give FoodTracker access to a database
     * Generate an API key
     * Set permissions
-    * Confirm with curl -i, confirm status code, confirm body
+    * Confirm with curl -I, confirm status code, confirm body
 * How to Start Over
   * How to delete iOS Simulator data
   * How to delete Cloudant data